Find Trade Colleges

 • Hydro Plant Technician

-In the United States, there were 12,100 jobs for Hydroelectric Plant Technician in 2016.
+In 2016, there was an estimated number of 12,100 jobs in the United States for Hydroelectric Plant Technician.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Hydroelectric Plant Technician by 2026.
 There will be an estimated 1,200 positions for Hydroelectric Plant Technician per year.

 undefined